-A framework for building reusable, testable & encapsulated view components in Ruby on Rails.
+A framework for creating reusable, testable & encapsulated view components, built to integrate seamlessly with Ruby on Rails.

 ViewComponents are Ruby objects used to build markup.
 Think of them as an evolution of the presenter pattern, inspired by React.